 Find text examples that are similar to what you're planning to make predictions on.
 If you are trying to classify social media posts about glassblowing, you probably won't get great performance from a model trained on glassblowing information websites, as the vocabulary and style may be very different.
 Ideally, your training examples are real-world data drawn from the same dataset you're planning to use the model to classify.

 Consider how AutoML Natural Language uses your dataset in creating a custom model

 Your dataset contains training, validation and testing sets.
 If you do not specify the splits as explained in Prepare Your Data), then AutoML Natural Language automatically uses 80% of your content documents for training, 10% for validating, and 10% for testing.

 The vast majority of your data should be in the training set.
 This is the data your model "sees" during training: it's used to learn the parameters of the model, namely the weights of the connections between nodes of the neural network.

 The validation set, sometimes also called the "dev" set, is also used during the training process.
 After the model learning framework incorporates training data during each iteration of the training process, it uses the model's performance on the validation set to tune the model's hyperparameters, which are variables that specify the model's structure.
-If you tried to use the training set to tune the hyperparameters, it's quite likely the model would end up overly focused on your training data, and have a hard time generalizing to examples that don't exactly match it.
-Using a somewhat novel dataset to fine-tune model structure means your model will generalize better.
+If you tried to use the training set to tune the hyperparameters, it's likely the model would end up overly focused on your training data, and have a hard time generalizing to examples that don't exactly match it.
+Using a somewhat novel dataset to fine-tune model structure means that your model will generalize better.

 Prepare your data for import

-Once you’ve decided if a manual or automatic split of your data is right for you, there are three ways to add data in AutoML Natural Language:
+After you've decided if a manual or automatic split of your data is right for you, there are three ways to add data in AutoML Natural Language: